Skip to main content

 Translational Focus

-Translating Omics discoveries into clinically actionable diagnostics and treatment strategies that improve care for patients with pulmonary conditions.
+Translating omics discoveries into clinically actionable diagnostics and treatment strategies that promote and improve individual health.

 Education Focus

-Advancing the understanding and application of precision medicine among researchers and clinicians through training, workshops, and collaborative learning.
+Promoting the understanding and application of precision medicine among researchers, clinicians and fellows through training, workshops, and collaborative learning.

 Team Members